Resadesker/RaspberryPi3-Motor-Measurer/README.md

 # RaspberryPi3-Motor-Measurer
 Moves a motor in one direction if there is an object is near (closer than 30 cm) or in a different one if not.
+The measures are conducted via an ultrasonic measurer which sends a sound from a speaker and gets it from a microphone; The code calculates the distance based on how long it took the sound to reach the microphone.

 ![](/image-previewpng)